 The project is generously funded by a grant from Wales Arts International and British Council’s India Wales Fund.
 The India Wales Fund is a joint initiative between Wales Arts International and the British Council.
 The purpose of the fund is to support artistic collaboration and exchange between creative professionals and arts organisations in Wales and India, which will build sustainable relationships and networks between the two countries.
 This is the only literature-based project funded in this round of application.

 - A high-profile public event at Hay Festival.
+A podcast by The British Council was recorded at Hay Festival and can be downloaded here.

 - A weekend mini festival in Llansteffan featuring participating writers and Parthian authors.